waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 Failures:

-  1) member of public accesses bike bike is not broken Failure/Error: docking_station = DockingStation.new
+  1) member of public accesses bike is not broken Failure/Error: docking_station = DockingStation.new
      NameError:
        uninitialized constant DockingStation